-For the 2017 LTIP, adopted under the Omnibus Plan, the compensation committee allocated a pool for granting stock awards based on the fair market value of the awards on the date of grant.
-Based on the fair market value of the Company's common stock on the date of grant, the actual shares awarded under the 2017 LTIP would change, but the pool would remain a set dollar amount based on the financial performance of the Company in fiscal 2017.
+For the 2019 Long-Term Incentive Plan award (the "2019 LTIP"), the compensation committee allocated a pool for granting stock awards based on the fair market value of the awards on the date of grant.
+Based on the fair market value of the Company's common stock on the date of grant, the actual shares awarded under the 2019 LTIP would change, but the pool would remain a set dollar amount based on the financial performance of the Company in fiscal 2019.

-In the first quarter of fiscal 2017, the compensation committee set targets for the fiscal 2017 LTIP, and each LTIP participant was given a target amount of the pool as a percentage of his or her base pay.
+During the first quarter of fiscal 2019, the compensation committee set targets for the fiscal 2019 LTIP, and each LTIP participant was given a target amount of the pool as a percentage of his or her base pay.
 The long-term incentive award targets were based upon the Company's business plan for EBITDA of the Company after adjusting for non-cash compensation expense.
-The compensation committee allocated the following LTIP bonus amounts based upon target percentages of base salary for the named executive officers: 100% to Brian Recatto, 65% to John Lucks, 40% to Mark DeVita, 45% to Ellie Bruce and 30% to Tom Hillstrom.
-No 2017 LTIP bonus was awarded to Joe Chalhoub or Grey Ray.
-The target percentages of base pay were in-line to those in fiscal 2016.
+The compensation committee allocated the following LTIP bonus amounts based upon target percentages of base salary for the named executive officers: 100% to Brian Recatto, 45% to Mark DeVita, and 45% to Ellie Bruce.
+The target percentages of base pay were in-line to those in fiscal 2018.

 Threshold Target Maximum

-EBITDA 36.3 41.8 44.7
+Adjusted EBITDA 40.5 53.1 59.6

 Award Payout (Percentage of Target) 5% 100% 150%